 Identification Cards and Certificates

-- Candidates who passed the multiple choice written exam in 2018 and work in a language with no full or abbreviated NCSC oral exam must take an Oral Proficiency Interview (OPI) and the Versant Spoken English test no later than six (6) months after passing the written exam and complete all other requirements.
-These exams will be administered on the same day.
+- Candidates who passed the multiple choice written exam in 2019 and work in a language with no full or abbreviated NCSC oral exam must take an Oral Proficiency Interview (OPI) and the Versant Spoken English test no later than six (6) months after passing the written exam and complete all other requirements.
+These exams are administered on the same day.

 Continuing Education Reminder